Perdida (album)

-Perdida is the eighth studio album by American rock band Stone Temple Pilots, released through Rhino on February 7, 2020.
+Perdida is the eighth studio album by the American rock band Stone Temple Pilots, released through Rhino on February 7, 2020.
 It is the band's second album with Jeff Gutt as lead singer and is "an acoustic record largely recorded on vintage instruments."
 The first single "Fare Thee Well" was released on December 2, 2019.

 Critical reception

 Perdida received "generally favorable reviews" according to Metacritic.
 Paste described the album as "the sound of a band stretching beyond its own self-imposed limits to challenge what a so-called 'acoustic album' can be", commenting on its "seamless blend of country, British and Mariachi folk, orchestral pop and soft rock."

 Spin surmised that "this could be the start of a new career path for STP" in a positive review of the album.
 AllMusic critic Neil Z. Yeung described the album's music as "weathered, weary, and surprisingly beautiful" but "does its best to find hope in the darkness."

 Rolling Stone was less enthusiastic about the album, giving it two out of five stars and noted that "unfortunately, by going acoustic—even with a wide palate of instruments like the keyboard, Marxophone, and, of course, flute—Stone Temple Pilots have made an album that's generic."